segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 To set up Trait Enrichment with [Journeys](/docs/engage/journeys/):

-As you're creating or editing your Journey in the [builder](/docs/engage/journeys/build-journey/), set up Trait Enrichment with any of the [supported destinations](/docs/engage/trait-activation/trait-activation-setup/).
+As you're creating or editing your journey in the [builder](/docs/engage/journeys/build-journey/), set up Trait Enrichment with any of the [supported destinations](/docs/engage/trait-activation/trait-activation-setup/).

-1. From a Journeys step, select the destination you're going to use with Trait Enrichment.
+1. From a journeys step, select the destination you're going to use with Trait Enrichment.
 2. On the Connection Settings tab, select **Customized Setup**  and use the corresponding [steps below](#customized-setup) to customize the way data is sent to your destination by creating identifier and trait mappings.

 ### Default setup

 Default setup uses default Segment Destination settings without Trait Enrichment.
-To use the default settings, select **Default Setup**, then click **Save** to resume building your Audience or Journey.
+To use the default settings, select **Default Setup**, then click **Save** to resume building your audience or journey.

 You can customize event settings at any time.